 3. Misuse of your CRM Software

 While using your CRM software too much or not enough is an easy problem to address, not using it correctly in the first place is where problems can really begin to snowball.
 Do your team know how to use a CRM to its full potential?
-Delivering the necessary CRM training on all business CRM software when it is implemented within your business is the best way to keep your team up to date, and to avoid CRM issues.
+Delivering the necessary CRM training on all business CRM software when it is implemented within your business is the best way to keep your team up to date and avoid CRM issues.
 However, that might not always stop common mistakes from occurring.

 Not having a good grasp of your contact management software can result in information being logged in the wrong place or not at all.
-When it comes to contact or sales cycle information, this can result in the incorrect communication being sent out, which can make or break a sale.
+When it comes to contact or sales cycle information, this can result in incorrect communication being sent out, which can make or break a sale.
 Having a good handle on your CRM software is essential, and it all starts with training.